-Whether for a crowd of hungry guests or a single rumbling stomach, these easy concoctions are perfect to nibble on between meals.
+Whether for a crowd of hungry guests or a single rumbling stomach, these easy healthy snacks are perfect to nibble on between meals.

 Remove the pit from dates, stuff with an almond and blue cheese and wrap tightly with half a strip of bacon.
 Secure with toothpicks and bake at 350° F until the bacon is crisp.
 Love bacon?
 Satisfy your top three cravings (can you guess the other two?) with these 30 Guilt-Free Snacks for Your Biggest Cravings!

 Fill the bottom of an oven-safe bowl with bean dip or low-fat refried beans.
 Top with salsa, scallions, and a thin layer of Jack cheese.
 Bake until the cheese is melted, then crown with chopped pickled jalapenos.
 Serve with toasted pita or black bean chips.

 Mix a few cups of low-sodium V8 with horseradish, Worcestershire, lemon juice, Tabasco, and maybe a dash of vodka for fun.
 Pour into wine or martini glasses, top with chopped cucumbers and avocado.